stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 1. It's displayed on the home page
 2. It displays a heading
 3. It contains a valid coupon code
-4. It contains the correct coupon value, formatted as USD currency

 By the way, you may have noticed that the domain language for the discounts service is getting a little hazy.
 The Storedog frontend folks refer to discounts as "coupon codes," because that's how discounts are modeled for customers.
 So keep in mind that "discount code" and "coupon code" are synonymous, as well as "discount value" and "coupon value", and "discount name" and "coupon heading."
 This terminology inconsistency will give you a good scenario to troubleshoot in the second part of this course!